VISITORS'

 version of the V3 Solid, and hence had a "set-neck", rather than the

 bolt-on neck as with all future solid Hofner basses.
-It appears that,
+It appears that for the

 neck bass in 1962.